 The Parish School of Religion ministry’s primary responsibility is to assist parents and families in the growth and development of their children’s faith.
 This is done through a Catholic religious education program where children meet once a week during the school year.
-This program serves children from preschool through eighth grade.
-Classes typically meet on Sundays at 9:15-10:30am at Bishop Leibold School, September through May.
-There are also special events throughout the year that meet at a different time.
+This program serves children from preschool through sixth grade.
+Classes at St. Henry are offered Monday evenings from 6-7:15pm at Bishop Leibold School St. Henry Campus, September through May.
 Click here for the Parish School of Religion Page.

 “The Christian home is the place where children receive the first proclamation of the faith.
 For this reason, the family home is rightly called “the domestic church” a community of grace and prayer, a school of human virtues and of Christian charity” Catechism #1666